Tropical Geometry of Phylogenetic Tree Space: A Statistical Perspective: Background and Motivation

-To compute a geodesic in $\mathcal{T}_N^{\mathrm{BHV}}$, first, the geodesic distance between two trees on the BHV tree space is computed, and then the terminal branch lengths are considered to compute the overall geodesic distance between two trees, by taking the differences between terminal branch lengths.
+The $(2N-3)!!$ orthants are grafted at right-angles to make up the tree space, which gives rise to a property of nonpositive curvature known as $\operatorname{CAT}(0)$.
+In $\operatorname{CAT}(0)$ spaces, there is a unique shortest path between any two points; here, this is the {\em BHV geodesic}.
+To compute BHV geodesics, first, the geodesic distance between two trees (represented by only internal edge lengths as in the original reference \citep{BILLERA2001733}) is computed, and then the external branch lengths are factored in to compute the overall geodesic distance between two trees in full generality (where external branch lengths are included, as opposed to the original reference \citep{BILLERA2001733}), by taking the differences between external branch lengths.
 Since each orthant is locally viewed as a Euclidean space, the shortest path between two points within a single orthant is a straight Euclidean line.
 The difficulty appears in establishing which sequence of orthants joining the two topologies contains the geodesic.
-In the case of four leaves, this can be readily determined using a systematic grid search, but such a search is intractable with larger trees. \cite{Owen:2011:FAC:1916480.1916603} present a quartic-time algorithm (in the number of leaves $N$) for finding the geodesic path between any two points in BHV space.
-Once the geodesic is known, its length, and thus the distance between the trees, is readily computable.
-Complete details on the computation of geodesic distances are given by \cite{Owen:2011:FAC:1916480.1916603}.
+In the case of four leaves, this can be readily determined using a systematic grid search, but such a search is intractable with larger trees.
+Currently, the fastest available algorithm to compute geodesic paths between any two points in this tree space has a time complexity of $O(N^4)$ \citep{Owen:2011:FAC:1916480.1916603}.
+The length structure of the BHV geodesic induces the {\em BHV metric} $d_{\mathrm{BHV}}$ on this space.
+This setup has come to be known as {\em BHV space} $\mathcal{T}_N^{\operatorname{BHV}}$ and is ubiquitous even in non-biological fields, including computer vision, combinatorics, and category theory.
+It has also been proposed as the definitive setting for computational studies on sets of phylogenetic trees \citep{GAVRYUSHKIN2016197}.